jupyterlab/jupyterlab/docs/source/extension/extension_dev.md

 ## Development workflow for source extensions

-{ref}`Developing prebuilt extensions <prebuilt_dev_workflow>` is usually much easier since they do not require rebuilding JupyterLab to see changes.
+{ref}`Developing prebuilt extensions <prebuilt-dev-workflow>` is usually much easier since they do not require rebuilding JupyterLab to see changes.
 If you need to develop a source extension, here are some tips for a development workflow.

 While authoring a source extension, you can use the command: